Pre & Post Natal, Trimesters 1 through 4 (yes really!)

 - Post natal massage

-Both Annie & Victoria successfully completed to distinction the highly reputable Well Mother Pregnancy & Massage Diploma course.
+We have several practitioners who have completed the highly reputable Well Mother Pregnancy & Massage Diploma course.
 This requires that over the course of six months, students undertake almost 30 hours of face-to-face on course learning & supervision, more than 60 hours of hands on work with case study clients and countless hours of additional reading and self-directed study.
 On top of this there is the dreaded dissertation ...

-Victoria chose to write about the role that massage can play in helping and supporting a father-to-be, with a particular focus on helping him develop a bond with his baby.
+Victoria (currently on maternity leave herself) chose to write about the role that massage can play in helping and supporting a father-to-be, with a particular focus on helping him develop a bond with his baby.
 This work has been turned into a series of articles – & this written work earned her a distinction!

 Some feedback ABOUT OUR PREGNANCY MASSAGE SESSIONS TOGETHER